 Caroline W. Nahas (age 66).
 Ms. Nahas has served on the Corporation's Board of Directors since 1992.
 She has served as Vice Chair of Korn/Ferry International, an executive recruiting firm, since January 2015.
 From May 1998 to January 2015, she held the position of managing director, Southern California or similar positions, at Korn/Ferry International.
 She also served as a member of the executive committee of Korn/Ferry International from December 1995 until August 1998.
 Ms. Nahas is the former chairman of the board of directors and currently serves on the executive committee of the United Way of Greater Los Angeles.
 Ms. Nahas is also an executive committee member of the UCLA Anderson School of Management-Board of Visitors.
-Ms. Nahas is also an executive committee member of the UCLA Anderson School of Management-Board of Visitors.
-She previously served as a director of the Los Angeles Chamber of Commerce and Town Hall Los Angeles.
+Ms. Nahas is also an executive committee member of the UCLA Angeles Chamber of Commerce and Town Hall Los Angeles.
 Ms. Nahas' qualifications to sit on the Corporation's Board of Directors include her experience in a senior executive position with a professional services firm, her expertise in executive recruiting, human resources and compensation matters, and her experience on for-profit and not-for-profit boards of directors.